jbee/jadamant/README.md

 'jadamant' is a made-up word conbined out of 'Java' and 'Adamant'.
 Inspired by the Master of Orion II Adamantium plating.
 Adamant symbolises the immutable solid character and thereby the philosophy of this project.

 ### Status
 The 0.1 beta is planed to be released somewhen 2012.
 Until then there might be major changes to the API.
+But the core collection API is nearly stable pretty much done implemented and covered with tests.

-Feal free to contact me and get to know more about the current state.
+__Feal free to contact me and get to know more about the current state.__

-### Notable facts about collections
+### Notable facts about jadamant's persistent collections

 * All collections are __immutable__ (read-only; changes create new objects, the originating one kept unchanged)
 * All collections are __not__ `Iterable` ~ this concept got replaced too